visfleet/github-deployment-buildkite-plugin/README.md

 ### `environment_url` (Optional, string)

-Sets the URL for accessing your environment.
-Default: `""`.
+URL for accessing your environment.

-If you don't know your `environment_url` during pipeline creation, you can use Buildkite meta-data to set the environment url in your command.
+If you don't know your `environment_url` during pipeline creation, you can use Buildkite meta-data to set the environment url in your command:

 ```sh
 buildkite-agent meta-data set "environment_url" "https://www.google.com"